 Bank deposits: They are the safest and they also offer assured returns.
 However, the trouble with fixed deposits is that they earn low interest and that too is taxed on an ongoing basis.
 Use them only for keeping contingency funds, and money needed in the next few months to a year.

 Company deposits: They offer slightly higher returns, but they are also a little more risky.
 Always stick to higher-rated deposits.
 Do not compromise on ratings for higher returns.
 Also, never put your entire investments in a single company, spread your investment across a few companies.

 Debt schemes: They offer slightly superior returns over bank deposits.
 However, use them carefully.
-Also, you should find out whether it is worth your while.
-This is because there won't be much difference in returns if the amount involved is small.
 It is extremely important that your investment horizon should match with the fund.
 For example, use liquid funds to park money you have set aside to meet any emergency needs or any surplus money that you don't need for a few weeks up to a year.
-Short-term funds are ideal to park money for a two to three years.
+Short-duration funds are ideal to park money for for investment horizons of one to three years.